Nmoiroux/mfclim/README.md

 `client_auth <- "1nSHsOA5tKHea6IFAKE1ga8pOMcpLSTAooJfnOpgtErsJxwftUmlLFAKE6cM86efz5pAf00Pj1pv"`

-`client_auth` is your unique identifier to the API portal.
+`client_auth` is your unique identifier to the API portal, it is used to request an access token required to query the API.

 ### Main functions